-How long West Vancouver Memorial Library keeps your personal information depends on the purpose for which the information was collected.
+How long the Library keeps personal information depends on the purpose for which the information was collected.

 If the Library uses personal information to make a decision that affects an individual, we must keep that information for at least one year so that the individual has an opportunity to access it.
 Otherwise, the Library will keep personal information only for the length of time necessary to fulfill the purposes for which it was collected.
 Personal information is securely destroyed when it is no longer needed.

 The Library will endeavour to ensure the personal information is as accurate, complete and up-to-date as necessary.